 Identifying your interests and strengths

-Reflecting on your interests and strengths can also help you narrow down potential topics.
-Make a list of the topics that interest you and that align with your strengths.
-You can then use this list to further research and narrow down your options.
-Remember, the more passionate you are about your topic, the more motivated you will be to research and write about it.
+Contemplating your interests and strengths will help you refine your list of potential topics.
+Create a list of subjects that interest you and complement your abilities.
+Use this list to conduct further research and narrow down your options.
+Remember that the more passionate you are about your chosen topic, the more motivated you will be to research and write about it, ultimately leading to a more compelling Internal Assessment.

 Researching and brainstorming ideas